cloudmesh/classes/docs/source/ubuntu.rst

 Ubuntu Virtual Machine
 ======================================================================

-.. warning:: THIS SECTION IS UNDER DEVELOPMENT AND NOT YET COMPLETED.

 For development purposses we recommend tha you use for this class an ubuntu virtual machine that you set up with the help of virtualbox.